numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Steps defines the number of times to retry after a failure occurs.
+Steps defines the number of times to try writing to a sink including retries
 </p>

 </td>